 The Larry is half a mile south of the eastbound Third Street / Jefferson light rail station for and its westbound counterpart, the Third Street / Washington station.
-A slightly closer station is planned at Central and Lincoln as part of the South Central light rail extension.
+A slightly closer pair of stations are planned where Lincoln Street meets Central and First Avenue as part of the South Central light rail extension.
 A series of rather stern signs are found around the building’s perimeter.
 They seem to be motivated by a parking shortage in the Warehouse District, and those arriving on foot or via bicycle should encounter no problems with access.
 Ample bike racks are found on both sides of the building’s main entrance.

 Walk up a few steps and turn left to find the Larry.
 There’s also a ramp at the east end of the building near the Larry’s patio.
 Where there are tech companies, there’s usually a bit of pretense, and the Lawrence Building is no exception.
 Elevators are identified by the British word “lift,” and the Canadian term “washroom” is used to signify where the toilets are found.
 The Larry’s space blends seamlessly into the building’s lobby.
 Printed menus are found in a holder placed on a column near the counter.
 If there’s a long line to order, one alternative is to sit at the full service bar in back.